deeper-x/pirple_assignment_1/README.md

 ## Versioning

 v 0.0.1
-* hello world string based on your browser language settings
+* calling /hello, a "hello world" string is returned (based on your browser language settings).
+Error page has static message

 ## License